Skip to content

 💡

-These nominative pronouns are ALWAYS used as subjects.
+These nominative pronouns are always used as subjects.
 They change to mich/dich/ihn... in accusative.

 🧠

 Nominative pronouns: ich, du, er, sie, es, wir, ihr, sie.
-These are the SUBJECT forms.
+These are the subject forms.

 How to Find the Subject